 Charity groups may offer bingo in counties that permit the game, and two racetracks primarily owned by the Poarch Band of Creek Indians offer video gambling machines that closely resemble slots.
 These operations have been the subject of a long-running debate over the legality of such games.

 The Poarch Band also operates three casinos on tribal land that offer Class II gaming (bingo, video bingo and non-banked card games).
-Outside of casinos, Alabama permits daily fantasy sports, horse and greyhound racing and mobile racing betting.
+Outside of casinos, Alabama permits daily fantasy sports and mobile racing betting.

 Legal forms of gambling in Alabama now include:

 - Live Bingo: Offered by charities with county or municipal approval